 Java sits pretty at the second position, but this does not mean that it is losing its sheen, it will still be the most preferred language in the year to come.
-The job prospects for Java developers is expected to be very high in 2016.
-On an average Java developers will reap an annual income somewhere between $100k-$110k.
+The job prospects for Java developers are expected to be very high in 2016.
+On average Java developers will reap an annual income somewhere between $100k-$110k.

 The Ultimate Guide To Java can help you master this language.

 Part of Microsoft’s .NET family, C# is used by the programmers to develop standard Windows software and server-side web applications.
-Though this language was not so popular in the initial stage, but slowly its popularity is growing.
-Applications such as Bing and MSN use C#, and this programming language is also used for developing mobile phone applications that run on Windows platform.
-On an average, C# professionals earn around $90K-$100k.
+Though this language was not so popular in the initial stage, slowly its popularity is growing.
+Applications such as Bing and MSN use C#, and this programming language is also used for developing mobile phone applications that run on the Windows platform.
+On average, C# professionals earn around $90K-$100k.

 You can try out the Python Programming Crash Course to start.